deanveloper/sorts/README.md

 # sorts

 Just a bunch of sorts written in Go.
-This is for educational purposes, use the [`"sort"`](https://godoc.org/sort) package if you actually want to sort your data quickly.
+This is for educational purposes.

-<details><summary>Benchmarks as of 41fb03</summary>
+<details><summary>Go benchmarks as of 41fb03</summary>
 <pre>
 $ go test -bench=.
 goos: windows